desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   authorized entity.)

 Signaling domain
-: A hostname from the child's NS record set, prefixed with the label `_signal`.
+: A hostname from the child's NS RRset, prefixed with the label `_signal`.
   There are as many signaling domains as there are distinct NS targets.